psergal/chat_bot/README.md

 * Your repo has to have `procfile` more information [there](https://devcenter.heroku.com/articles/procfile).
 It has to comprise this line `bot: python3 yourfilename.py`.
 Set up environment variables on the setting Tab of  your dashboard in the _Config Var_ Section
+If your acquire a free heroku account it makes sense to stop your bot if it's not needed.
+You can do it by executing
+command:
+`heroku ps:stop DYNO -a pserga-app`.
+Your